fcr3/aeolux/README.md

 #### <a name="Frontend-Setup"></a>1.
 Frontend Setup
 This subsubsection goes over how to set up the frontend.
 The directions are below. <b>Note</b> that this section assumes a working installation of NodeJS.
 Please follow the directions [here](#Manual-Installation) to install NodeJS and other required dependencies for manual setup.

 1.1.
-Open a new terminal/command line window/tab and execute the following commands. <b>Note</b> that you should be in the root of the project directory:
+Open a new terminal/command line window/tab and execute the following commands. <b>Note</b> that you should be in the root of this project.
 ```
 $ cd app/frontend
 $ npm install